SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 They themselves do not describe a specific resolution or video mode.
 To do that, you need to create an instance of the structure or class.

-..
-QUESTION: this isn't strictly true.
-   You could argue that the Resolution structure definition describes a resolution of (0, 0), not that this would be a valid resolution.

 The syntax for creating instances is very similar for both structures and classes:

 .. testcode:: ClassesAndStructures